-Additionally, the bill introduces a new section, 16-11-445, which establishes a presumption that individuals are justified in using deadly force in self-defense if they are in a church or place of worship and believe that another person is about to use physical force against someone present on the premises.
-This presumption applies only if the person using deadly force is not engaged in unlawful activity.
+Additionally, the bill introduces a new section, 16-11-445, which establishes a presumption that individuals are justified in using deadly force in self-defense if they are in a church or place of worship and believe that someone is about to use physical force against authorized individuals on the premises while committing a serious crime.
+This presumption does not apply if the person using deadly force is engaged in unlawful activity.
 The bill will take effect upon approval by the Governor.

 Latest Version: 16-11-440, 16-11-445